Facts About Lung Cancer

 Help close the funding gap

-Lung cancer claims more lives each year than breast, pancreatic, and prostate cancer combined.
+Lung cancer claims about as many lives each year than breast, pancreatic, and prostate cancer combined.

 But, these three cancers receive an average of 3x MORE RESEARCH FUNDING per life lost than lung cancer.2